Creating a More Connected Innovation Community

 Cadence Biomedical created the Kickstart walking system to help people walk their way to a better quality of life.
 Kickstart is a simple, wearable, and lightweight device designed to help users regain their ability to walk with stability and confidence and to rediscover a more independent and mobile lifestyle.

 Mobisante provides mobile and accessible ultrasound imaging from the mountains of Haiti to the backwoods of Oregon.
-The company was founded in December 2009, and it first presented at the Innovation Showcase in 2010.
+The company was founded in December 2009 and first presented at the Innovation Showcase the following year.

 Click here for the full list of Showcase alumni, media coverage, and participant testimonials.